numbas/editor-docs/source/exam-reference.rst

     Exam duration
         The length of time students are allowed to attempt the exam.
 If set to zero, then there is no time limit.

+    Allow pausing?
+        If ticked, the student can pause the exam while running it, and the timer will stop.
+If unticked, there is no pause button, and the end time is fixed when the session starts - leaving and resuming through the VLE will not affect the end time.

     On timeout (event)
         If set to :guilabel:`Warn`, the given message is displayed when the student runs out of time.